Tayvor/Findex/FEATURES.md

 * bookmark a thread
 * remove a bookmark

+## Feature 6: Likes
+User can...
+* like a thread / comment
+* unlike a thread / comment

 ## Bonus: Profile
 User can...
 * customize their profile in various ways